conscienceli/IterNet/README.md

 ## Usage

-Dataset should be placed at `./data/`, related configuration can be modified in `./utils/prepare_dataset.py`.
+Datasets should be placed at `./data/`, related configuration can be modified in `./utils/prepare_dataset.py`.

 Training: